 A Buss from Lafayette

-A Buss from Lafayette won First Place in the 2017 Purple Dragonfly Book Awards historical fiction category.
+A Buss from Lafayette won First Place in the 2017 Purple Dragonfly Book Awards (Historical Fiction).

 Literary Classics is pleased to announce that the book, A Buss from Lafayette, by Dorothea Jensen, has been selected to receive the Literary Classics Seal of Approval.
 The CLC Seal of Approval is a designation reserved for those books which uphold the rigorous criteria set forth by the Literary Classics review committee, a team comprised of individuals with backgrounds in publishing, editing, writing, illustration and graphic design.